pratikhalurkar/Nashville-housing-price-prediction-using-multiple-benchmarking/Readme.md

-Nashville Housing Prediction
+# Nashville Housing Prediction using multiple benchmarking

-Pratik Amol Halurkar

-Module 4 assignment

-ALY6020: Predictive Analytics (CRN: 20356)

-Prof. Justin Grosz

-3/17/2024

 # Introduction

-In this assignment, we will analyze a housing sales dataset to assist our company in gaining insights into the Nashville area, as the company is planning a significant investment in the region.
+In this project, we will analyze a housing sales dataset to assist our company in gaining insights into the Nashville area, as the company is planning a significant investment in the region.
 Our task is to help the company understand the factors influencing sales prices compared to